AliceLR/megazeux/arch/android/README.md

   `arch/android/project/app/src/main/res/raw/assets.zip` at this stage.
 3) The Java portions of MZX/SDL are compiled and a debug or release APK is generated via the Gradle project.
-This can be invoked either by the Makefile or by Android Studio, but the following two steps *must* have been performed for either option to work.
+This can be invoked either by the Makefile or by Android Studio, but the prior two steps *must* have been performed for either option to work.

 ## Environment Setup